top of page

 NEWS & UPDATES

-We are delighted to share that Dr. Marie Brossard-Racine recently presented at the McGill University Health Centre’s 2025 Pediatric Medical Grand Rounds
+We are delighted to share that Dr. Marie Brossard-Racine recently presented at the McGill University Health Centre’s 2025 Pediatric Medical Grand Rounds.

 As a Pediatric Neuroscientist and Associate Member of McGill’s Departments of Pediatrics, Neurology, and Neurosurgery, Dr. Brossard-Racine delivered an insightful talk titled: From Surviving to Thriving: Overcoming the Long-Term Impact of Neonatal Adversity